-Immediately after the legendary 1973 Carrera RS finished production a series of Carreras were built for the European market that were equivalent to the M472 optioned 73 RS Touring models.
-This rare and desirabled Porsche was the G-series Carrera MFI 2.7 (aka Euro Carrera) which used the same 911/83 RS mechanically fuel injected (MFI) engine that produced 210 bhp.
-The major difference between these Carreras and the RS was that they were built with the "G-series" body and interior instead of the earlier long hood form.
-The weight of the G-Series Carrera MFI was also 1075 kg like the 1973 RS Touring cars.
+Immediately after the legendary 1973 Carrera 2.7 RS finished production a series of Carreras were built for the rest-of-world markets that were equivalent to the 1973 RS Touring (M472) models.
+This rare and desirabled Porsche was the G-series Carrera 2.7 MFI which was fitted with the 911/83 RS-spec mechanically fuel injected (MFI) engine that produced 210 bhp.
+The major difference between these Carreras and the Touring Carrera RS was that the MFI variation was built with the "G-series" impact bumper body and interior instead of the earlier long hood form.
+The weight of the Carrera 2.7 MFI was also 1075 kg, identical to that of the preceding Carrera RS Touring.
 All 1974 Carrera MFI cars either came with a ducktail or tail delete, while 1975 and later Carrera MFI either came with the whale tail or tail delete.

 What makes the early 911s, Carrera RS, and the 2.7-liter "euro" Carrera so interesting and thrilling to drive is the Bosch Mechanical Fuel Injection (MFI) setup.
 The glorious sound and instantaneous throttle response has a remarkable feel compared to the computerized injection systems of the 70s and 80s.
 In the December 1974 issue of Motor magazine the Carrera 2.7 MFI was extensively tested and they measured a 0-60 mph time of 5.5 seconds.